 Fold-Down Tables

 Install a fold-down table that disappears when not in use.
-It’s a fantastic space-saver that I’ve found incredibly useful in tight quarters.
+It’s a fantastic space-saver that I’ve found incredibly useful in tight quarters, making it one of my favorite DIY porch table ideas.